Last Updated: July 22, 2021

 We fully support the national directive to reduce the risk of spreading COVID-19, but we know that this has created uncertainty for our customers and communities.
 Please see below for details about how we will continue to serve our policyholders and partners going forward.

 Cayuga Mutual continues to monitor and implement appropriate precautions to protect our staff and visitors.
-While we continue to operate under normal business hours, our office will be closed to the public.
-We encourage those wishing to make payments to do so over the phone, internet or outside drop off.
+While we continue to operate under normal business hours, our office is open to the public, however, some restrictions still apply.
+We encourage those wishing to make payments to do so over the phone, internet, or outside drop-off.

 Those wishing an appointment with their agent, are asked to contact their agent directly to schedule arrangements.
-All visitors must follow the Ministry of Health recommendations including the use of a face mask and completion of the screening questionnaire.
+All visitors must follow the Ministry of Health recommendations including the use of a face mask, reading of and answering the Ministry COVID 19 questionnaire, and contract tracing form completion by all persons entering the building.

 We sincerely regret any inconvenience these measures may cause but trust you will appreciate the need to reduce daily interactions and adhere to social distancing practices.